ipfs/team-mgmt/drafts/Project Management Process.md

 ### 📄 Goals

-At the heart of each project are the goals.
+At the heart of each Project are the Goals.
 They are the basic unit of work.
-A **Goal** can be _anything that adds value to a release_.
+A **Goal** is _an individual actionable unit of work that adds value to a release_.
 This includes issues reported by users, feature requests, bugs, Pull-Requests, general tasks such as refactoring, documentation or research.
+Goals may have parts or sub-tasks and they may have other Goals as dependencies.

+All of a Project's contributors work together to define, refine, collect, maintain and track Goals in the Pipeline but responsibility for this maintenance ultimately falls to the Project Lead and the Project Manager.

 **Attributes of a Goal:**
-- an individual actionable unit of work
-- may have other Goals as dependencies
-- may have parts or sub-tasks

-Goals are collected, maintained and tracked in the pipeline by the project lead.

-A goal description includes the following:
+A Goal description includes the following:
 - Name / Summary
   - Describes what the goal is on high level
-  - Example 1: "Reduce the size of the go-ipfs executable"
+  - Example 1: "Reduce the size of the go-ipfs executable by 30%"
-  - Example 2: "js-ipfs should have API Documentation"
+  - Example 2: "API Documentation for js-ipfs includes all public API methods"
 - Description
   - What the problem is and how to achieve this goal
   - Should tell you how you will know that the problem has been solved or the goal has been achieved